dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 The ERM is based on the intuitive idea that the world can be understood in terms of *entities* (things we want to track) and the *relationships* between them.
 It prescribes a method for mapping this understanding directly into relational database concepts, making it easier to design and communicate database schemas.

+In ERM, the concept of a *relation* is most replaced with those of *entity sets* and *relationship sets*.

 The ERM provides:

 1. **A General Approach for Problem Analysis and Conceptual Modeling:** The ERM offers a structured way to analyze problems and model them conceptually before diving into schema design.
 This ensures that the database accurately reflects the real-world relationships it’s meant to represent.